Understanding the Stages of Trauma Recovery for Healing and Growth

 EMDR helps reprocess traumatic memories, allowing them to be experienced differently.
 Over time, it can decrease the distress linked to these memories.
 Many individuals find relief from trauma symptoms through EMDR therapy.
 The method helps create new and healthier connections in the brain, promoting healing and integration.

-Dialectical Behavior Therapy (DBT) is particularly effective for individuals experiencing intense emotions.
-It combines cognitive-behavioral techniques with mindfulness principles.
+Dialectical Behaviour Therapy (DBT) is particularly effective for individuals experiencing intense emotions.
+It combines cognitive-behavioural techniques with mindfulness principles.
 DBT offers strategies for managing emotional responses and improving relationships.

 This therapy emphasises emotional regulation skills and distress tolerance.
 It helps individuals find healthier ways to cope with overwhelming emotions.
 DBT’s skills training can support trauma survivors in building more resilient emotional responses.
 By practising mindfulness and interpersonal effectiveness, individuals learn to navigate life’s challenges more easily.